 I am using Essex linen in the natural color for the background.
 I am sending one fat quarter of the linen.
 I am also sending various scraps of fabric from 3” to 8” in length and 1”to 3” wide.

-I am hoping the ladies will also pull at little bit of their own favorite scraps into the quilt.
+am hoping the ladies will also pull at little bit of their own favorite scraps

 I am going to send some paint chips with the fabric that shows the colors of our house.
 I want the quilt to look like books stacked in a pile.
 I teach kindergarten and I like wonkiness and color.
 I hope that personality comes out in these blocks.
 Most of the scraps (books) will be coordinating with a bit of uniqueness added in.